adfresca/sdk-ios/README.md

 #### Virtual Item Tracking

 When users purchased your virtual item in the app, you can also create AFPurchase object and call logPurchase() method.
+Also, call cancelPromotionPurchase method when user cancelled or failed to purchase.

 ```objective-c
 - (void)didPurchaseVirtualItem {